 Not only are orthodontic costs different for each state, but they also vary based on your location within the state.
 Urban areas, for example, often have a higher cost of living, and it’s less expensive to live in a small town.
 Do you have high rent and utility payments?
 Then your dentist or orthodontist likely does too.
 Higher overhead costs usually result in more expensive orthodontic treatment.

 New Orleans and Baton Rouge aren’t giant metropolises, but they’re Louisiana’s two largest cities.
-They both have costs of living that are higher than the state average but lower than the national average.
-And in New Orleans, average healthcare costs are lower than both the state and national average.
-What you pay for braces in Baton Rouge will likely be more than you’d pay elsewhere in the state, while New Orleans’ prices will probably be average or slightly less than average.
+They both have costs of living that are higher than the state average, and while New Orleans is slightly higher than the national average, Baton Rouge is slightly below it.
+Both have higher-than-average healthcare costs, so you might pay a little more for braces in one of these cities than elsewhere in the state.

 The suburbs around New Orleans aren’t much more expensive than the city itself.
-Many of them are right around the national average for cost of living.
-Baton Rouge suburbs are a slightly different story.
-Some of them, like Shenandoah and Prairieville, are some of the state’s most expensive places to live.
+Many of them are right around the national average for cost of living, but some are among the state’s most expensive places to live.
 Other mid-sized cities throughout the state (Alexandria, Lafayette, Lake Charles, etc.) are right around the state average for cost of living, although they don’t have quite as many orthodontist options.

 Orthodontists based in New Orleans and Baton Rouge have a lot of competition for your business.
 Mid-sized towns like Lafayette and Alexandria don’t have the same level of concentration, but there are still enough offices to generate competition.
 And to get ahead of their competitors, orthodontists might run sales and promotions that can save you money.
 A rural-area dentist in Louisiana might be the only option for miles, so they won’t be as compelled to drop prices.